amontalenti/home/README.rst

 * Racket, Scheme, Go, Elixir (for fun)

 My vim configuration is a bit customized, as I use vim as a kind of UNIX IDE.
-However, I don't go crazy remapping things; in general, I'm pretty happy with vim's default mappings and have learned to love them.
+However, I don't go overboard remapping things; in general, I'm pretty happy with vim's default mappings and have learned to love them.
 Most of these customizations are just to make editing typical files for me nicer, and add file-specific or workflow-specific add-ons.